zachj1582/redux-2-afternoon/README.md

 In index.js
 * Import `Provider` from 'react-redux'.
 * Import the `store` from './store.js'
-* Wrap the app component in the `Provider` component.
+* Wrap the App component with the `Provider` component.
 * Give the `Provider` component a `store` prop.
 The value of the store prop should be the imported store.

+Now, open your console.
 You should not see any errors in your app at this point.
+Warnings may be fine, but double-check your app to be sure.

 ### Solution